-I’m a writer and conservationist with a lifelong passion for rivers and most of all for chalk-streams.
+Chalkstreams.org is run by me – Charles Rangeley-Wilson – a writer and conservationist with a lifelong passion for rivers and most of all for chalk-streams.

 I caught the chalk-stream bug and became interested in river restoration in the early 1990s when working as a teacher in Dorset.
 I met Simon Cain and inspired by his work at Ballington Manor on the River Wylye began a restoration project on the River Stour, in the grounds of the school.

-Most recently I have been invited to undertake the role of Vice President of the Wye and Usk Foundation, whose marvellous work I wholeheartedly support as a beacon of excellence in the rivers trust movement.
+In 2014 I received the Bernard Venables Award for wild trout conservation.
+I am also an Angling Trust ambassador and a Vice President of the Wye and Usk Foundation, whose marvellous work I wholeheartedly support as a beacon of excellence in the rivers trust movement.

 Since late 2020 I have been chairing the CABA Chalk Streams Restoration Group.

 On June 2nd 2022 I was thrilled to be awarded an OBE in the Queen’s Birthday Honours for ‘services to chalk stream conservation’.